davidycliao/redguards/README.md

 <span style="color:red"> *We are currently revising this paper.
 If you have any questions, please email us.
-Please do not cite without the permission of the authors.* text</span>
+Please do not cite without the permission of the authors.*</span>

 - The working draft ( [`.pdf`](https://raw.githack.com/davidycliao/redgaurds/master/paper/epsa.pdf) ) will be presented at [EPSA VIRTUAL 2021](https://coms.events/epsa2021/data/sessions/en/session_131.html), June 25, 2021.